QuantEcon/lecture-python-intro/lectures/prob_dist.md

 The match between the histogram and the density is not very bad but also not very good.

-One reason is that the normal distribution is not really a good fit for this observed data --- we will discuss this point again when we talk about heavy tailed distributions in TODO add link.
+One reason is that the normal distribution is not really a good fit for this observed data --- we will discuss this point again when we talk about {ref}`heavy tailed distributions<heavy_tail>`.

 +++ {"user_expressions": []}